-High cost of stage IV pressure ulcers
+Objective-To calculate and analyze the cost of treatment for stage IV pressure ulcers.

-Harold Brem, M.D.^{a,}, Jason Maggi, M.D.^a, David Nierman, M.D.^b, Linda Rolnitzky, M.S.^a, David Bell, B.S.^a, Robert Rennert, B.A.^a, Michael Golinko, M.D.^a, Alan Yan, M.D.^a, Courtney Lyder, N.D.^c, Bruce Vladeck, Ph.D.^d

-^aDivision of Wound Healing and Regenerative Medicine, Helen and Martin Kimmel Wound Center, Department of Surgery, New York University School of Medicine, New York, NY, USA; ^bDivision of Pulmonary, Critical Care and Sleep Medicine, Department of Medicine Mount Sinai School of Medicine, New York, NY, USA; ^cSchool of Nursing, UCLA Medical Center, Los Angeles, CA, USA; ^dNexera Inc, New York, NY, USA

-KEYWORDS: Pressure ulcer; Cost; Stage IV Abstract BACKGROUND: The aim of this study was to calculate and analyze the cost of treatment for stage IV pressure ulcers.
-METHODS: A retrospective chart analysis of patients with stage IV pressure ulcers was conducted.
-Hospital records and treatment outcomes of these patients were followed up for a maximum of 29 months and analyzed.
+Methods-A retrospective chart analysis of patients with stage IV pressure ulcers was conducted.
+Hospital records and treatment outcomes of these patients were followed for a maximum of 29 months and analyzed.
 Costs directly related to the treatment of pressure ulcers and their associated complications were calculated.

-RESULTS: Nineteen patients with stage IV pressure ulcers (11 hospital-acquired and 8 community-acquired) were identified and their charts were reviewed.
-The average hospital treatment cost associated with stage IV pressure ulcers and related complications was \$129,248 for hospital-acquired ulcers during 1 admission, and \$124,327 for community-acquired ulcers over an average of 4 admissions.
-CONCLUSIONS: The costs incurred from stage IV pressure ulcers are much greater than previously estimated.
-Halting the progression of early stage pressure ulcers has the potential to eradicate enormous pain and suffering, save thousands of lives, and reduce health care expenditures by millions of dollars. estimated.
-Halting the progression of early stage pressure ulcers has the potential to eradicate enormous pain and suffering, save thousands of lives, and reduce health care expenditures by millions of dollars. © 2010 Elsevier Inc. All rights reserved.
+Results-Nineteen patients with stage IV pressure ulcers (11 hospital-acquired and 8 communityacquired) were identified and their charts reviewed.
+The average hospital treatment cost associated with stage IV pressure ulcers and related complications was \$129,248 for hospital-acquired ulcers during one admission, and \$124,327 for community-acquired ulcers over an average of 4 admissions.

+Conclusions-The costs incurred from stage IV pressure ulcers are much greater than previously estimated.
+Halting the progression of early stage pressure ulcers has the potential to eradicate enormous pain and suffering, save thousands of lives, and reduce healthcare expenditures by millions of dollars.

+INTRODUCTION

-A pressure ulcer is a localized injury to the skin and/or underlying tissue, usually over a bony prominence, because of pressure or pressure in combination with shear and/or friction.1 among those in nursing homes,6 and 39% among patients with spinal cord injuries.7 These estimates likely underestimate the true scope of the pressure ulcer pandemic because many cases are underreported owing to concern that a pressure ulcer may be interpreted as negligent care.8 Every year, billions of dollars are spent on the treatment of pressure ulcers and associated morbidities, representing a significant portion of health care resources.
-This figure will continue to increase over the next decade.
-In addition, the financial burden to hospitals also will increase because the Center for Medicaid and Medicare Services recently classified hospital-acquired stage III and IV pressure ulcers as a "never event" and that care for these ulcers will no longer be reimbursed.^{9,10} Appropriate cost-effective treatment modalities are therefore of the utmost importance.
+A pressure ulcer is a localized injury to the skin and/or underlying tissue usually over a bony prominence, as a result of pressure, or pressure in combination with shear and/or friction1.
+Pressure ulcers are chronic wounds with physiologically impaired healing ^{2, 3}.
+An estimated 15% of acute care patients have pressure ulcers 4, and pressure ulcer incidence has increased by 63% in recent years 5.
+Pressure ulcers are an epidemic among bed bound populations, with a reported prevalence as high as 26% among hospitalized patients 6, 43% among those in nursing homes6, and 39% among patients with spinal cord injuries 7.
+These estimates likely underestimate the true scope of the pressure ulcer pandemic, as many cases are underreported due to concern that a pressure ulcer may be interpreted as negligent care 8.
+Every year, billions of dollars are spent on the treatment of pressure ulcers and associated morbidities, representing a significant portion of health care resources.
+This figure will continue to rise over the next decade.
+Additionally, the financial burden to hospitals will also increase as the Center for Medicaid and Medicare Services (CMS) recently classified hospital-acquired stage III and IV pressure ulcers as a "never event" and that care for these ulcers will no longer be reimbursed 9, 10.
+Appropriate cost effective treatment modalities are therefore of the utmost importance.